wp-plugins/dpabottomofpostpage/readme.txt

 == 1.17 ==
 Found some undefined variables and set them.
 Added the ability to delete messages.
 Changed the way the messages are stored.

+== 1.18 ==
+Simplified the .htaccess file in plugin and upload directory.
+Made option to allow or disallow  javascript.

 == Upgrade Notice ==